 “It’s bad to lie, but it’s worse to lie badly.”

-C’est pas moi, je le jure! is a charming coming of age film coming from Canada which will bring a lot of smiles and memories to everyone who devotes a little less than two hours to see it.
+C’est pas moi, je le jure! is a charming Coming-of-Age film from Canada which will bring a lot of smiles and memories to anyone who devotes a little less than two hours to see it.

-Everyone wants to be extraordinary and the protagonist of the film – Léon is no exception.
-What’s more he would frown at anyone who would dare to call him an ordinary normal boy.
-By the end of the film you would have a chance to discover just how special he really is.
+Everyone wants to be extraordinary and the protagonist of the film, Léon, is no exception.
+What’s more, he would frown at anyone who would dare to call him an ordinary normal boy.
+By the end of the film one gets the chance to discover just how special he really is.
 Like most boys out there, he is mischievous at times, but he is also an intelligent and emotional lad who is trying hard to make sense of the world that surrounds him.
-This is not an easy task for everyone, let alone a 10 year old boy.
+This is not an easy task for anyone, let alone a 10 year old boy.

-Like always, you can find a lot of life lessons from the film.
-That’s one of the best things in coming of age films; That you always end up wiser after seeing them.
+Like always, you can learn a lot of life lessons from the film.
+That’s one of the best things in Coming-of-Age films: you always end up wiser after seeing them.